juicedata/juicefs/docs/en/guide/cache_management.md

 JuiceFS provides various caching mechanisms including metadata caching, data read/write caching, etc.

 :::tip Does my application really need cache?
+Data caching will effectively improve the performance of random reads.
+For applications that require high random read performance (e.g. Elasticsearch, ClickHouse), it is recommended to use faster storage medium and allocate more space for cache.

-Cache improve performance, only when application needs to repeatedly read files, so if you know for sure you're in a scenario where data is only accessed once (e.g. data cleansing during ETL), you can safely turn off cache to prevent overhead.
+Meanwhile, cache improve performance only when application needs to repeatedly read files, so if you know for sure you're in a scenario where data is only accessed once (e.g. data cleansing during ETL), you can safely turn off cache to prevent overhead.
 :::

 ## Data consistency